hapijs/inert/README.md

 });
 ```

-Note that paths for files served using the `reply.file()` handler are **NOT** guarded against
-access outside the `files.relativeTo` directory, so be careful to guard against malevolent user
-input.

 ## Usage

 After registration, this plugin adds a new method to the `reply` object and exposes the `'file'`